LFTW1013/ActoCLI/README.md

 ActoCLI is a Command-Line-Interface or CLI made for easy and powerful use.    macOS is the most stable release.
 Windows is not 100% proven to work yet, still in expirmental stage.
 ----------------------------------------------------------
-BELOW FOR EXPIREMENTAL WINDOWS INSTALL ONLY (NOT RECOMENDED)

 Note: For Mac users check the latest macOS release under the releases tab.